Skip to main content

 Query embedding

-The user’s query is converted into a vector embedding using the same model used during ingestion (1536 dimensions).
+The user’s query is converted into a vector embedding, consistent with the embeddings created during ingestion.

 2